HOW A HALLBERG-RASSY HULL IS BUILT

 All laminate is carefully rolled out by hand.
 Temperature and humidity is strictly controlled during the process and registered together with batch numbers, start and stop times, employee numbers and so on in a log book.

 The grid system is an advanced design that reinforces the hull under the waterline.
 The grid distributes loads from the bottom out in the hull in case of grounding.
-There is a steel beam moulded athwartship under the mast support to carry the strong loads.
+There is a steel beam moulded athwartship under the mast support (34-44 ft) or keel stepped mast (50-69 ft) to carry the strong loads.
 The grid will also be the support for the floorboards.

-The rudderpost is made of solid stainless steel.
+The rudderposts are made of solid stainless steel.

-The shaft is laminated into the rudder, forming one solid, very strong unit.
+The shafts are laminated into the rudders, by vacuum lamination, forming solid, very strong rudders.

 The grid is bonded into the hull.